lsampaioweb/jump-server/README.md

-# Setup the Ubuntu Desktop 22.04 as my jump server for my HomeLab using Ansible
+# Setup the Ubuntu Desktop 22.04 as a jump server for my HomeLab using Ansible

 The playbook can setup an Ubuntu Desktop 22.04.